There are a number of elements that work in the favour of Internet scammers.

 You can go to your domain administration and the email filtering system and just enter the email addresses that you want to block on the "BLOCK SENDER" facility.
 With most domain administration systems, you can also block entire top-level domains.
 For instance, I have blocked all emails coming from the following countries - the blocking syntax for the filter is the asterisk (dot) and the nation's top-level domain.

 The above are just a few of the many top-level domains that I have personally blocked.
 I do not know anybody in those nations and I have no interest in receiving emails from anybody in them, along with emails from certain special interest domains such as www.faith.com, the portal for God-botherers, or www.loan.net, a portal for lenders and also loan scams.
-My Outlook email program never gets emails from those domains because they are blocked right at my www.ziggy.com.au domain server and my email address email@example.com and never get sent to my computer or iPhone.
+My Outlook email program never gets emails from those domains because they are blocked right at my www.ziggy.com.au domain email server spam filter and my email address firstname.lastname@example.org and never get sent to my computer or iPhone.

 As long as suckers are born every minute and they are easily parted from their money, there will be sharks circling them and cleaning them out.
 Stupidity and gullibility are very hard to cure, especially when sheer greed is the motivating element that lures people into laying out their money on a promise of getting more money without having to work for it.
 This is why gambling is one of the largest businesses in the world, but very few gamblers ever win because the odds are always stacked against them.